lwagoner/Portfolio-Code/README.md

 The files and documents in this folder represent sample code I have compiled as well as some writing samples.
-This work was completed as part of my coursework with the University of Nebraska-Omaha and in my free time.